Health and Homelessness Fund For Change

 The elements of London’s Whole of Community System Response that the Fund for Change helps to fund may evolve over time in response to needs.
 The Fund for Change will remain fully committed to addressing London’s health and homelessness crisis.

-The Whole of Community System Response to Health and Homelessness
+The Health and Homelessness Whole of Community System Response

 The Health & Homelessness Whole of Community System Response is a coordinated, community-wide effort to address the growing number of individuals in London experiencing homelessness and housing deprivation—many of whom have increasingly complex health and social needs.